vacu9708/Shopping-mall/README.md

 Kafka can handle high volumes of real-time data streams.<br>
 Kafka enables communication between microservices for scenarios such as order notifications, inventory updates, etc.

-## Docker, Kubernetes
+## Docker
-For containerizing individual microservices and orchestrating them using Kubernetes
+For containerizing individual microservices

 ## Cloud
 AWS EC2(for deployment), AWS S3(for storing images)